 - Financial performance: People trust companies that are doing well financially.
 A healthy financial forecast shows that a company is profitable and offers a low-risk investment.

 - Corporate communications: Coca-Cola is transparent with its marketing and communications.
-By sharing company news and events, as well as appealing to emotions, Coca-Cola has established itself as a leader.
+Coca-Cola has established itself as a leader by sharing company news and events and appealing to emotions.

 With such a strong reputation, Coca-Cola can overcome mistakes faster and easier than companies without such clout.
 Take, for instance, a 1999 policy that Coca-Cola tested in which vending machines would automatically raise prices during the summer heat.
 This resulted in a huge backlash at the time, as customers in hotter climates felt unfairly targeted based on where they lived.
 The policy didn’t last long, resulting in Coca-Cola pulling the idea and hiring a new CEO.